Wert112/Twitter-actions-bot/README.md

 ## Prerequisites

-- Python 3.7 or higher
+- Python 3.11 or higher
 - Required Python packages:
   - asyncio
   - colorama
   - tweepy-self
+  - python-telegram-bot
+  - aiohttp

 Ensure you have the necessary API keys and tokens for CapSolver and Telegram.